processfeedback/docs.processfeedback.org/identify-ai-usage.md

 *A practical guide for teachers reviewing a student’s writing process report*

-This guide highlights common patterns that may help you understand how a student completed a writing task and whether parts of the work may have involved AI assistance.
+This guide lists common patterns that may help you understand how a student completed a writing task and whether parts of the work may have involved AI assistance.
 These indicators should be used as conversation starters, not conclusions.

 ---